10 comedies you’ll love if you’re a fan of ‘Modern Family’

 Like Modern Family, the series deals with the idea of having an extended family that interferes with your own.
 It handles that premise expertly while also being a funny comedy about the trials and tribulations of a married couple.
 While basic in its plot, Modern Family fans will undoubtedly enjoy this classic series.
 All nine seasons are available to purchase on Prime Video.

 If you’re looking for a comedy about an oddball family, there is no family more oddball than the Bluths from Arrested Development.
 The show ran on and off from 2003 to 2019 for five seasons.
 The show sees Michael Bluth, played by Jason Bateman, take over his father’s company after his father is imprisoned.
 As the now impromptu head of the family, Michael deals with the other members of his family, who are spoiled, out of touch, and highly dysfunctional.

 The comedy is also king when it comes to running gags, which is impressive when you consider the years between its seasons.
 Will Arnett as Gob Bluth, Jessica Walter as Lucille Bluth, and David Cross as Tobias Fünke are absolute standouts, the three of them being some of the funniest characters on television in the last 20 years, which is why fans of family sitcoms like Modern Family would love it.

 There you have it, 10 shows to check out if you love Modern Family.
 While some are funnier than others, all of them should help cure you of that Modern Family itch you might be feeling now that the show is off the air.
-Of course, whenever you’re in the mood to dive back into the family antics of the Dunphys, Pritchetts, and Tuckers, you can stream Modern Family on Hulu.
+Of course, whenever you’re in the mood to dive back into the family antics of the Dunphys, Pritchetts, and Tuckers, you can find out where to stream Modern Family here.